TheArtyrian/frontiers-fabric/updatelogs/a2025-just-a-week-away.md

 - Added Eboncork Doors & Trapdoors
 ### Blighted Birch
 - Added Blighted Birch Doors & Trapdoors
+### Chicken
+- Changed Golden Egg drop chance from 50% to 25% to account for Golden Chickens
 ### Necro Weave
 - Updated texture

 --------------------------
 ## Fixes
+- All Frontiers blocks that should be flammable (i.e Blighted Birch) are now flammable
 - Fixed Spirit Candles not being able to be lit by flaming projectiles